I have 2 questions whenever I arrive at a new place.

 Question 1.
 Can you jaywalk?

 Yes.
 But cars and bikes will run you over–even if you are in a crosswalk!
 Between the street and the bike lane, it is a bit like playing Frogger.
-I figured it out over time. there are crosswalks with broken lines.
-The broken lines will not protect you.
+I finally figured it out over time. there two kinds of crosswalks. the ones with broken lines. will not protect you.
 They appear to be for bicycles.
-Cars do stop for crosswalks with solid lines.
+Cars will stop for you in crosswalks with solid lines.